Travelport-xx/travelport-uapi-tutorial/index.md

 <img src="images/generate-client-dialog3.png"/>
 <br/>

 On the first screenshot in this sequence, the red box indicates a slider.
-This slider can be moved to another position if you are the type of person who doesn't like having "errors" on your screen.
-The last dialog box in the sequence shows that there are number of checkbox selected that control the generation of the Java code.
+This slider can be moved to another position, non error position, if you are the type of person who doesn't like having "errors" on your screen.
+The last dialog box in the sequence shows that there are number of checkboxes selected; these control various options in CXF's generation of the Java code.
 The lower set of checkboxes that are checked (such as -Xts and -Xts:multiline) are not crucial to having the tutorial work properly, but do make debugging easier.

 #### Command Line Generation Of A Java Client